 3. Get creative with trash.

 Broken pencils, plastic bottle caps, wrappers, you name it!
 Trash is all around us.
 But instead of throwing the rubbish out, let your students get creative with it!
 You can do a quick Google or Pinterest search to find fun ways to repurpose them.
-It’s better to give the trash a second life rather than it going to a landfill.
+It’s better to give the trash a second life rather than go to a landfill.

 4. Educate through STEM activities.

-Students are the future – that’s why it’s important to teach them about sustainability at a very early age.
+Students are the future – that’s why it’s important to teach them about sustainability at an early age.
 What we teach them about sustainability now will affect their lifestyle choices in the coming years.
 It will allow them to take responsibility for their actions, plan for the future and maintain a healthier planet for generations to come.
 Here are some great STEM activities you can implement in your lesson plans to give students a chance to learn more about environmental science and sustainability.

 While incorporating sustainability into schools and classrooms may not be the easiest initiative, it is certainly achievable.
-Implementing the sustainable practices mentioned above will not only teach students to take care of our planet but turn them into environmentally-responsible citizens.
+Implementing the sustainable practices mentioned above will not only teach students to take care of our planet but turn them into environmentally responsible citizens.